alexwlchan/scripts/fs/README.md

         "description": "prints the path to the newest file in my Downloads folder" },
     {
+        "usage": "reveal PATH",
+        "description": "reveal the file/folder in the macOS Finder; alias for <code>open -R</code>" },
+    {
         "name": "sizes",
         "description": """
         gets the total size of all the files/folders under the working directory, and prints them in a table